opral/monorepo/inlang/source-code/ide-extension/README.md

 		</div>
 		<div class="flex-item">
 			<p class="bold">📦 Monorepo support</p>
 			<p>You can have multiple projects in your repository.
-The inlang tab makes it easy to switch from one to another.</p>
+The Sherlock tab makes it easy to switch from one to another.</p>
 		</div>
 	</div>
 </div>